brkarcher/brkarcher.github.io/way/way-9.md

 Lorea laughed.
 "I should clarify.
 You are a scholar, no?
 His study habits have always left something to be desired.
 But he is an excellent judge of character."

-"You learn many things about men and women on the battlefield," Hester said, applying a Hesterly cast to the complement.
+"You learn many things about men and women on the battlefield," Hester said, applying a Hesterly cast to the compliment.

 "He tells me that.
 I have little choice but to believe him.
 Anteianum is blessed with affairs of state such that my education involves far less mortal danger."